brandonwillard/loghyc/README.md

 License
 -------

-All the code is licensed under the GNU General Public License (v3+).
+All the code is licensed under the GNU Lesser General Public License (v3+).